2S-UDF: A Novel Two-stage UDF Learning Method for Robust Non-watertight Model Reconstruction from Multi-view Images: Method

 where $M$ is the number of rays during a training epoch.
 This term $\mathcal{L}_{s}$ aggregates the reciprocals of all $s$ values used for the point $t_{i,k}$ on ray $r_i$.
 Intuitively speaking, it encourages a larger $s$ during the early stage of training.
 In our implementation, we make this term optional since $s$ generally increases with a decreasing rate during training, and the penalty term is only necessary in rare cases when $s$ stops at a relatively low value.

-As in other SDF- and UDF-based methods~\cite{Wang2021,Wang2022HFNeuSIS,Long2022}, we adopt color loss and Eikonal loss in our approach.
+As in other SDF- and UDF-based methods~\cite{Wang2021,Wang2022HFNeuSIS,Long2023}, we adopt color loss and Eikonal loss in our approach.
 Specifically, the color loss $\mathcal{L}_{color}$ is the $L_1$ loss between the predicted color and the ground truth color of a single pixel as used in~\cite{Wang2021}.
 The Eikonal loss $\mathcal{L}_{eik}$ is used to regularize the learned distance field to have a unit gradient~\cite{Gropp2020}.
-Putting it all together, we define the combined loss function as a weighted sum
+Users may also choose to adopt object masks for supervision as introduced in other SDF- and UDF-based methods~\cite{Wang2021,Long2023}.
+Putting it all together, we define the combined loss function as a weighted sum,